aljedaxi/zettle/pages/poems.md

 	- But this is the dense ice cube to my old fashined: i feel the image of i unfolds most beautifully around it
+	-
+	  the hands of the land stretch out further than can : for the can of our kin matters not,
+	- Hwaet!
+From the heights
+	  of the [pink petalled peaks]
+	  So sang the sight
+	  of the blue eyed beast.
+-
 - I HATE POETRY:
 	-
 	  ```